Hes-Siemelink/instacli/instacli-spec/command-reference/control-flow/If.md

 Code example: Multiple conditions in If

 If:
-  - object: one
+  - item: one
     equals: one
     then:
       Output: 1

-  - object: two
+  - item: two
     equals: two
     then:
       Output: 2